ALehav1/ai-events/README.md

   - Dynamic filter updates based on selections
 - **Event Count Accuracy Fix**: Resolved discrepancy between desktop and mobile event counts
   - Fixed JavaScript counting logic that was incorrectly adding minor events to totals
-  - Desktop and mobile now show consistent counts (76 US, 57 International)
+  - Desktop and mobile now show consistent counts
   - Minor events are properly categorized but not double-counted in statistics
   - **Note**: Mobile/desktop consistency fully resolved by ensuring index.html is synced with dist/report.html for Vercel deployment
 - **Event Statistics Display Refinement**: Improved clarity and visual consistency of event counts